chekeAditya/Android-Interview-Question/Random_Question/Readme.md

     View(Context context) View(Context context, @Nullable AttributeSet attrs) View(Context context, @Nullable AttributeSet attrs, int defStyleAttr) View(Context context, @Nullable AttributeSet attrs, int defStyleAttr, int defStyleRes)
     ```

-- **What is an Application Not Responding dialogue?
-When it usually occurs?**
-- What happens when you make an API request on UI thread?
+- What happens when you make an API request on UI thread
     - Making api request on UI thread will basically block the Ui component's as it's happen synchronously due with Ui will reaming completely unreponsive untill operation completes. for this reason you should use the seperate threads which thereby avoid blocking the Ui.
-- **What are the differences between Thread & Async tasks?**
+- **What are the differences between Thread & Async tasks**

     # Thread